atirudom/Authentication-Boilerplate-Express-Passport-Jwt/README.md

-# ExpressJS Authentication Template + jwt and Passport.js
+# Express Jwt Passport Mongoose Authentication Template
 This repository serves as a template for developing user authentication service on ExpressJS using JWT and Passport.js.
 This project store user data on MongoDB Atlas.